 Building Development Approvals

 Development & Re-development proposals within the Town are dependent upon a wide range of approvals & requirements.
-Below are a few of the offices & agencies, which may influence your proposal & a brief description of thier roles within the Building Permit process.
+Below are a few of the offices & public agencies, which may influence your proposal & a brief description of thier roles within the Building Permit process.
 Therefore, prior to any Building Permit submisson, please consult Building Staff to review the list below to determine which approvals may be required.

 Town of Fort Erie's Fire Prevention Office